Nhn International - Customer Service Representative

-This is a REAL-LIFE job profile written by a Male aged 24 who works as a Nhn International - Customer Service Representative in Rancho Palos Verdes, CA. This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+This is a REAL-LIFE job profile written by a Male aged 24 who works as a Nhn International - Customer Service Representative in Rancho Palos Verdes, CA. We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Other Compensation||None Set|

 Opinions on your CAREER overall (i.e. not just your current job)

 |Income Rating||0 / 10|

 Describe the type of organization you work for.